 Posterior Knee Splint

-This splint is used in soft tissue injury and fracture around knee
+This splint is used in soft tissue injury and fractures around the knee

 The splint should start just below the gluteal crease and end just proximal to the malleoli.
 It is also called cylinder splint.